-currently in receipt of a live claim (Jobseeker's Allowance/Jobseeker's Benefit/ Jobseeker's Transition Payment/One-Parent Family Payment/ Disability Allowance/Signing for Credits) on the Live Register, and have been in receipt of Jobseekers Benefit, Jobseekers Allowance/ Jobseeker's Transition Payment/ One-Parent Family Payment/Disability Allowance/or signing for Social Insurance Contribution Credits for a total of 3 months (78 days) or more in the last 6 months.
+- currently in receipt of a live claim (Jobseekers Allowance / Jobseekers Benefit/ Jobseeker Transition Payment/One Parent Family Payment / Disability Allowance/Blind Persons Pension/Widow's, Widower's or Surviving Civil Partner's contributory / non-contributory Pension / Deserted Wives Benefit/ Deserted Wives Allowance/Signing for Credits) on the Live Register, and - have been in receipt of Jobseekers Allowance / Jobseekers Benefit / Jobseeker Transition Payment / One Parent Family Payment / Disability Allowance / Blind Persons Pension / Widow's, Widower's or Surviving Civil Partner's contributory / non-contributory Pension / Deserted Wives Benefit / Deserted Wives Allowance / Signing for Credits for a total of 3 months (78 days) or more in the last 6 months.

-Periods spent on Back to Education Allowance, VTOS, SOLAS/Fáilte Ireland Training courses, Youthreach, FIT, Community Employment Schemes, TÚS, Gateway, the Rural Social Scheme, Back to Work Scheme, Back to Work Enterprise Allowance, Momentum courses, Job Initiative or Job Assist will count towards meeting the eligibility of JobBridge, provided:
+Periods spent on Back to Education Allowance, VTOS, SOLAS / Fáilte Ireland Training courses, Youthreach, FIT, Community Employment Schemes, Tús, Gateway, the Rural Social Scheme, Back to Work Scheme, Back to Work Enterprise Allowance, Momentum courses or Job Initiative will count towards meeting the eligibility of JobBridge, provided:

-- you have completed / are not currently participating on these programmes - you have signed back on to the Live Register - you are in receipt of Jobseekers Benefit or Jobseeker's Allowance/ Jobseeker's Transition Payment/ One-Parent Family Payment/Disability Allowance/ or are signing for Social Insurance Contribution Credits immediately before starting on JobBridge.
+- you have completed / are not currently participating on these programmes - you have signed back on to the Live Register - you are in receipt of Jobseekers Benefit or Jobseekers Allowance / Jobseekers Transition Payment / One-Parent Family Payment / Disability Allowance / or are signing for Social Insurance Contribution Credits immediately before starting on JobBridge.

 Work Placement Programme (WPP): you cannot apply for an internship with an organisation that you have previously completed a WPP.
 You must receive approval from the Department of Social Protection before starting on JobBridge.